 Section 3 – Employment Fraction (FTE)

 Employment fractions (full-time equivalency or FTE) should be determined by the following scale of time commitments averaged over the employment period specified in Section 2.
 The use of an employment fraction indicates less than half-time effort.

-Workload assigned to an employee under this article may or may not be separate from the academic expectations associated with thesis or dissertation research.
-This Agreement shall not in any way be construed as imposing a limit on the amount of academic work necessary for a student to make satisfactory academic progress toward their degree.
+Workload assigned to a Graduate Employee under this article may or may not be separate from the academic expectations associated with thesis or dissertation research.
+This agreement shall not in any way be construed as imposing a limit on the amount of academic work necessary for a student to make satisfactory academic progress toward their degree.